p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## DUB

 D has a package manager.
 C++ has none that is popular in its community.
-Using a [third-party library](http://code.dlang.org/) becomes many times easier, and cross-plaform builds are kept simple.
+Using a [third-party library](http://code.dlang.org/) becomes many times easier.

-## Large language, but very approachable

-Learning to use D well is very tricky, but you can use a subset from the get-go.
-Learning C++ pushes a lot of complexity on you right away, and there still years of learning after that and there will be things that will stay impossible.

 ## No more preprocessor